jim-wang-intel/security-secret-store/internal/pkg/pkiinit/security-secrets-setup.1.md

 }
 ```

 The utility hard-codes the names of the configuration file and always processes edgex-vault.json first and edgex-kong.json second.
+(This is done for now in order to meet the October Fuji deadline.)

 ENVIRONMENT
 ===========